jandersoj/class-exercises-fall2024/lab04/answers.md

 ## 5. Persisting our DB

 1. What is the difference between the `run` and the `exec` command?
+`run makes a new container and starts working with it. exec just takes an already running container and executes commands on it.`
+`this is also where my answers all deleted themselves and didn't save so this is my second time answering these, so I'm sorry if they're rushed`
 2. What does the `docker exec -it` command do, exactly.
 Try asking ChatGPT!
+`exec-s it and (according to the documentations), -i keeps STDIN open and going, and -t opens up a proxy terminal. basically it just opens a little terminal for you to run commands on the container.`
 3. What was the purpose of creating a volume?
+`it lets us keep all our data together and makes it possible to access the same data with different containers.`
 4. Optional: How does the TODO app code know to use the volume you just made?
 Hint: open `app/src/persistence/sqlite.js` and see if you can figure it out.

 ## 6. Using Bind Mounts
 1. Why are bind mounts useful?
+`bind mounts keep our data (and more!) connected directly to our project. we ALWAYS know where it is.
+It can also hold other stuff, kinda like how you can import packages, but not the same at all. `
 2. Note that the commands below can also be represented in a Dockerfile (instead of in one big string of commands on the terminal).
 What are the advantages of using a Dockerfile?
+`number 1 Dockerfile advantage -> don't have to type everything out again/copy paste.
+You can run everything with one command and you know that you didn't mistype anything and that it's going to do exactly what you want.`

 ```
 docker run -dp 3000:3000 \